Forex Forecasts: Basic Forex Forecasting Techniques

-It's not an exaggeration to say that the Forex market is the largest financial market in the world, especially with a daily volume of $1.5 trillion.
+It's not an exaggeration to say that the Forex (FX) market is the largest financial market in the world, especially with a daily volume of $1.5 trillion.
 The FX market has no physical location and no central exchange.
-Instead the foreign exchange market operates through a huge electronic network of banks, corporations and individuals trading one currency for another.
+Instead, the foreign exchange market operates through a huge electronic network of banks, corporations, and individuals trading one currency for another.

-When entering the Forex market, it's better to come prepared - and that's when Forex forecasting comes into play.
-Forecasting in FX means predicting current and future market trends by utilising existing data and different facts.
-Being an analyst, one should rely on both fundamental and technical statistics in order to predict the directions of the economy, stock market and individual securities.
+When entering the Forex market, it's better to come prepared - and that's where Forex forecasting comes into play.
+Forecasting in FX means predicting current and future market trends by utilising existing data and various facts.
+Being an analyst, one should rely on both fundamental and technical statistics in order to predict the directions of the economy, the stock market, and individual securities.

-For those who trade in Forex, knowing the techniques of how to forecast the FX market can be the resounding difference between those who trade successfully and those end up losing money.
+For those who trade Forex, knowing the techniques of how to forecast the FX market can be the resounding difference between those who trade successfully, and those end up losing money.
 As soon as you start to learn about Forex trading, you should also start learning how to forecast the FX trading market.
-This article has been prepared with the purpose of helping you learn the basic Forex forecasting techniques and how to apply them in your FX trading.
+This article has been prepared with the purpose of helping you to learn the basic Forex forecasting techniques, and how to apply them in your FX trading.

-A trend in price movement is indeed another factor taken into account whilst utilising technical analysis.
-This means that there are patterns in FX market behaviour which have been regarded as a significant contributing factor in movements in the Forex market.
-These patterns are often repeated over certain periods of time and are often an essential factor when predicting the Forex market.
+A trend in price movement is indeed another factor taken into account when utilising technical analysis.
+This means that there are patterns in FX market behaviour which have been regarded as a significant contributing factor in movements within the Forex market.
+These patterns are often repeated over certain periods of time, and are often an essential factor when predicting the Forex market.
 There is another factor which should be taken into account while making Forex forecasts - and that is history.
-There are determined patterns in the FX market and they are usually comprised of reliable factors.
+There are determined patterns in the FX market, and they are usually comprised of reliable factors.

-In addition, there are several charts that should be taken into serious consideration when forecasting the FX market through technical analysis.
-Five categories which must be looked at are: indicators, waves, trend, gaps and number theory.
-These charts can be complicated - and whilst novice traders may find them difficult to follow - most professional FX brokers will have a good understanding of these charts and will provide their clients with well-informed advice about foreign exchange trading.
+In addition, there are also several charts that should be taken into serious consideration when forecasting the FX market through technical analysis.
+Five categories which must be looked at are: indicators, waves, trends, gaps, and number theory.
+These charts can be complicated - and whilst novice traders may find them difficult to follow - most professional FX brokers will have a good understanding of these charts, and will provide their clients with well-informed advice about foreign exchange trading.

 We would like to show you how you can forecast the Forex market by exemplifying Forex forecasting methods.
 It is quite a challenging task to generate a forecast of good quality, but we will describe four methods of doing so based on a level of high proficiency.

-We have discussed Forex trading forecasting and the main techniques to be used.
-We have also exemplified the methods of forecasting the direction of exchange rate.
-As you can see, the appliance of certain techniques requires complete understanding and certain trading skills.
+We have discussed Forex trading forecasting and the main techniques to used by professional traders.
+We have also exemplified the methods of forecasting the direction of exchange rates.
+As you can see, the application of certain techniques requires complete understanding, and certain trading skills.
 Not every technique will be suitable for everyone - it is a subjective matter.
-For novices, forecasting can be a tedious task - especially in the early stages of their career - but it is worth doing as the benefits have the potential to improve profitability.
+For novices, forecasting can be a tedious task - especially in the early stages of their career - but it is worth doing, as the benefits have the potential to improve profitability.